-Just about 20 minutes apart by shuttle or car, Beaver Creek and Vail offer plenty of long vertical.
-Surprisingly, family-friendly posh Beaver Creek tops the list at 3,340 feet with 2,000 acres to ski and ride.
+Beaver Creek and Vail, About 20 minutes apart by shuttle or car, offer plenty of long vertical.
+Family-friendly Beaver Creek tops the list at 3,340 feet with 2,000 acres to ski and ride.
 Lots of groomers, but tough stuff, too.
-Meanwhile world-famous Vail is hardly a vertical slouch at 3,041 feet with 5,500 acres of terrain, including those incredible back bowls.
+Meanwhile, world-famous Vail is hardly a vertical slouch at 3,041 feet with 5,500 acres of terrain, including those incredible back bowls.

 Those are some of the longest verticals in North America.
 If your legs are still working here are a few others to put on your bucket list: